-HUD allows the Stanislaus Urban County, and HCD allows Stanislaus County, to award grants in accordance with its own community development objectives.
-The Grant Review Panel will score grant applications based on the scoring criteria outlined in this section.
+HUD allows the Stanislaus Urban County to award grants in accordance with its own community development objectives.
+The Grant Review Panel will score grant applications based on the scoring criteria outlined below.
 The cumulative scores will be used to determine funding award recommendations.
-Final funding amounts also depend on eligible budget requests, project compliance with HUD and/or HCD program regulations, service area and populations served, and funding availability.
+Final funding amounts also depend on eligible budget requests, eligible scopes of services in compliance with HUD program regulations, past program performance, service area and populations served, and funding availability.